Skip to main content

 However, the prescribing doctor must document this in the progress notes (in addition to the above-discussed PDF).
 The notes must demonstrate why a straight catheter is not sufficient for use.
 Also, it must include justification as to why a patient requires the use of a coudé tip catheter for catheterization.

-Medicare Catheters Coverage for Closed System Catheters
+Medicare Coverage for Closed System Catheters

 In order for Medicare to cover advanced catheter products, such as closed system catheters, for example, your progress notes will need to contain additional documentation regarding the below as well.